motet-a/libforks/README.md

 setup UNIX sockets to communicate with the child and to transfer file descriptors between arbitrary processes.

-Of course, this library is not a drop-in replacement for existing calls to `fork(2)`.
+Of course, this library is not a drop-in replacement for `fork(2)`.
+It is similar but behaves differently.

 Fork servers are used in the real world by a few programs including CPython and the Erlang Run-Time System, but they have their own